-- a.
-Establishing review criteria and standards for residential development within an agriculture zone. - b.
-Establishing minimum and maximum lot size and residential density requirements that are formulated to protect the agriculture industry. - c.
-Using conservation land division design to ensure that development consumes landmore efficiently and occurs as far away as possible from agriculture operations. - d.
-Using site planning and driveway ordinances to protect productive agricultural land tothe greatest extent possible.
+- 1. Establishing review criteria and standards for residential development within an agriculture zone. - 2.
+Establishing minimum and maximum lot size and residential density requirements that are formulated to protect the agriculture industry. - 3.
+Using conservation land division design to ensure that development consumes land more efficiently and occurs as far away as possible from agriculture operations. - 4.
+Using site planning and driveway ordinances to protect productive agricultural land to the greatest extent possible.